sudogem/react-parent-child/README.md

 $ npm run dev     // runs the Webpack in the watch mode

 #### Runs the webpack in the watch mode which will automatically
-   bundle the file whenever there is a change detected then open the main.html in your browser
+####   bundle the file whenever there is a change detected then open the main.html in your browser
-$ webpack -d --watch
+$ webpack -d --watch or npm run dev

 #### To install the modules individually: